viniciusfinger/java-geofences/README.md

 2. Run `AssetsApplication.java` file with the `develop` profile passed as a parameter (`--spring.profiles.active=develop`)

-#to-do: implement openAPI documentation and swagger
+#todo: implement openAPI documentation and swagger